Ratchaphon1412/EventHub/README.md

     5. `REDIS_HOST=redis` (Line 27)

 ### 4. Run the command `sail up -d` (Make sure that services from other projects are already down).
-    - If you encounter issues in step 6, make sure to perform the following steps:
+    - If you encounter issues in step 4, make sure to perform the following steps:
         - Run `sail down`
-        - Correct your modifications in step 6c and 6d
-        - Delete Docker Volumes with names matching your project directory name suffixed with `_sail-mysql`, e.g., `03-laravel-layout-...._sail-mysql`
+        - Delete Docker Volumes with names matching your project directory name suffixed with `_sail-mysql`, e.g., `EventHub-...._sail-mysql`
         - Run `sail build --no-cache`
         - Run `sail up -d` again